rggoria/ci-thebois/readme.rst

     - Click the Choose File input and navigate the file
     - Then go down on the webpage then click the Import button and wait
     - You can now run the project by input on the on the url: localhost/ci-thebois

 Note: Make sure your php server is running

-2. For download zip
+2. For Download ZIP
-    - Extract the zip file
+    - Extract the ZIP file
     - Then open the folder then you can see the filename: ci-thebois-main
     - Rename the folder: ci-thebois-main into ci-thebois
     - Move the ci-thebois file on the htdocs folder